Renaud-Dov/CheckStudents/README.md

 ### Choose the delay for late students
 Late students got ten minutes to click on a DM message to inform their teacher.
 If you want to change the value, use this command :
->You must be an admin in order to execute this command
+>You must be an admin in order to execute this command.
 >
 > Command : `admin delay time` replacing time by a positive value.
 > Example : `.Check admin delay 15` will set the delay to 15 minutes.
 >
-> If you want to deactivate this functionality, put the value to zero : `admin value 0`
+> If you want to deactivate this functionality, put the value to zero : `admin delay 0`

 ### Activate/Deactivate the sending of the list of students present
 Use this command if you do not want the bot to send the list of students present.